✔ For students in years 7-11

 TeenTech are running the following events to help your thinking:

-Live virtual hackathon.
 Industry experts will explain some of their problems and challenges to help you focus on solutions.
 We’ll also hear from tech experts on how they’ve applied their technology in other industries, to give you ideas on how they could be adopted in the healthcare sector.
-Dates will be announced shortly.
+This live session has already taken place.
+However, you can still register below and you’ll be sent a link to watch the session back. – Register here

 Industry mentors will work with you to see how viable ideas can be progressed.